New York Islanders: New ownership and a return to the playoffs (2000–2006)

 Following the 2004–05 NHL lockout, which eliminated that season of play, the Islanders made several player moves to increase offense for following season.
 Peca was traded to the Edmonton Oilers for center Mike York, freeing up room under the NHL's new salary cap.
-The same day, the team signed winger Miroslav Satan to play alongside Yashin.
-Milbury also worked on remaking the team's defense, adding Alexei Zhitnik, Brad Lukowich and Brent Sopel to replace the departed Adrian Aucoin and Roman Hamrlik, who left as free agents, and Jonsson, who left the NHL to play in the HockeyAllsvenskan in Sweden.
+The same day, the team signed winger Miroslav Šatan to play alongside Yashin.
+Milbury also worked on remaking the team's defense, adding Alexei Zhitnik, Brad Lukowich and Brent Sopel to replace the departed Adrian Aucoin and Roman Hamrlík, who left as free agents, and Jonsson, who left the NHL to play in the HockeyAllsvenskan in Sweden.
 In the aftermath, Yashin was named as the team's new captain.
 The team's inconsistent play led to Stirling's dismissal midway through the season.